-Green hills, a blue sky streaked with clouds and mirrored water.
-One of my favourite destinations in the highlands of Guatemala is the town of Santiago Atitlán on the shores of Lake Atitlan.
+This recipe is inspired by the bounty of avocados in Guatemala.
+One of my favourite things to do in Guatemala is visit the town of Santiago Atitlán on the shores of Lake Atitlan in the highlands of Guatemala.
 Home to the Tz’utujil Maya people and surrounded by the volcanoes San Pedro, San Lucas Toliman and Atitlan, it’s one of 12 pueblos named for the apostles.
 It also happens to be one of the major avocado-producing regions in Central America.

 The outdoor street market in Santiago Atitlán is also top spot to scout out local foods such as avocados, watermelon and patin, a tiny sardine-like fish in a tomato chile salsa that comes wrapped in maxán leaf.

-During a recent market visit.
+During our market visit.
 I picked up a particularly large avocado and was surprised at its leathery skin and how light it felt.
 This is what you should look for when choosing the best avocado for your avocado salad dressing.

 “It has a tough cascara on the outside but will be soft in the inside,” said my ranchero husband, who’s an expert on anything if it comes from a farm in Guatemala and can be eaten.